Updated: Feb 28, 2022

-It is Scrum Master’s responsibility to make sure the work flows smoothly from ideas to the development members of the product team.
+Scrum Master’s responsibility is to make sure the work flows smoothly from ideas to the development members of the product team.
 The term development is meant in its broadest meaning – not just coders but also UX, design, QA, QC, and others needed to create a potentially releasable increment.
-The responsibility comes from educating, coaching, facilitating Scrum events, and proper usage of the (digital) tools to name a few.
+The responsibility comes from educating, coaching, facilitating Scrum events, and proper usage of the (digital) tools, to name a few.

 The two Scrum events in which most prioritization is executed by (re)ordering Product Backlog Items (PBI) are Sprint Planning and Backlog Refinement.
-The latter is formally not an event, but an ongoing process.
-It is a common practice for a team to define one or two timeframes for refinement to take place, depending on the sprint length.
-In later versions of Agile Tools, there will be sprint events templates to choose from or have guidance from them.
+The latter is formally not an event but an ongoing process.
+It is common for a team to define one or two timeframes for refinement, depending on the sprint length.
+There will be sprint events templates in later versions of Agile Tools to choose from or have guidance from them.
 This will be covered in later posts.

 You will be able to take a note, to have a record of the reason why such an event happened (not yet in early Beta).
-Transparency must be followed on every step and if it takes you a minute or two to have the data at hand and ready for smart insights on how to improve the outcomes then the tooling can improve your business results.
+We must follow transparency on every step, and if it takes you a minute or two to have the data at hand and ready for smart insights on how to improve the outcomes, then the tooling can improve your business results.